List of airliner shootdown incidents: 1965: Air Vietnam XV-NIC

 XV-NIC, a Douglas C-47 of Air Vietnam, was shot down by communist ground fire on a domestic passenger flight from Quang Ngai to Saigon on September 16, 1965, 11 km (6.9 miles) northeast of Quang Ngai.
 All 39 on board were killed, including 1 passenger who was found alive but died in a hospital.

 1965: Gujarat Beechcraft incident

-During the Indo-Pakistani War of 1965 a Pakistani pilot shot down a civil aircraft with eight people onboard.
+During the Indo-Pakistani War of 1965 a Pakistani pilot shot down a civil aircraft with eight people on board.

 1965: CITCA F-BELV

-F-BELV, a Boeing S.307B-1 Stratoliner of Compagnie Internationale de Transports Civil Aériens (CITCA) operating for the International Commission for Supervision and Control (ICSC), disappeared near Hanoi on October 18, 1965, with all 13 onboard presumed dead.
-The plane was carrying 4 French crew members and 9 ICSC members from Vientiane to Hanoi, departing at 15:05 and contacting Hanoi at 15:20, giving an ETA of 16:44, but no further radio contact was received.
-French and Canadian forces searched in Laos, being refused permission in North Vietnam with North Vietnamese authorities reporting they could not find the plane either.
-In 1996, a study by the Canadian Department of Foreign Affairs and International Trade concluded the plane had likely been shot down by a North Vietnamese military unit, accidentally or deliberately.
+F-BELV, a Boeing S.307B-1 Stratoliner of Compagnie Internationale de Transports Civil Aériens (CITCA), disappeared near Hanoi on October 18, 1965, with all 13 onboard presumed dead.
+The plane was carrying 4 French crew members and 9 ICSC members from Vientiane to Hanoi.
+French and Canadian forces searched in Laos, and North Vietnamese authorities reported that they could not find the plane either.
+In 1996, a study by the Canadian Department of Foreign Affairs and International Trade concluded the plane had likely been shot down by a North Vietnamese military unit.